 However, the California Court of Appeal reversed the trial court’s finding.
 The appellate court reasoned that the ring was of substantial value considering the circumstances of the marriage, so the exception to the written declaration requirement did not apply.
 Since there was no express written declaration, there had not been a valid transmutation, and the ring was a community asset that should have been divided equally upon divorce.
 When it comes to substantial gifts in California, formality takes precedence over informality.

-If you have any questions about how your personal property or your last anniversary gift may be classified, feel free to contact our experienced family law attorneys at Lonich Patton Ehrlich Policastri for further information.
+If you have any questions about how your personal property or your last anniversary gift may be classified, feel free to contact our experienced family law attorneys at Lonich Patton Erlich Policastri for further information.

 Remember that each individual situation is unique.
 While this post may detail general legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.